Quality leadership training

 ROTC programs accept young people who are athletes, leaders, and scholars.
 These students receive training in leadership skills they can use for the rest of their life.
 Many former officers have used their ROTC leadership skills to become successful business or government leaders.

 Students enrolled in ROTC programs do not join the Army.
 Instead, they take ROTC classes for credit while pursuing a regular college degree.
-Upon successful completion of the program, ROTC cadets become commissioned officers in the United States Military.
+Upon successful completion of the program, cadets become commissioned officers in the United States Military.

 US Army ROTC minor